-This policy applies to all staff, including senior managers and the board of trustees, paid staff, volunteers and sessional workers, agency staff and students, or anyone working on behalf of Perry Hall School.
+This policy applies to all employees, including senior managers and the Board of Trustees, paid employees, volunteers and sessional workers, agency employees and students, or anyone working on behalf of Perry Hall School.

-- To protect children and young people attending our school - To provide staff and volunteers with the overarching principles that guide our approach to safeguarding and child protection.
+- > To protect children and young people attending our school - ➤ To provide employees and volunteers with the overarching principles that guide our approach to safeguarding and child protection.
 Including local issues that impact on our pupils and their families.

-Perry Hall School as part of the Perry Hall Multi Academy Trust (PHMAT) is committed to the protection and welfare of its staff and pupils.
+Perry Hall School as part of the Perry Hall Multi Academy Trust (PHMAT) is committed to the protection and welfare of its employees and pupils.
 Perry Hall School believes that a child or young person should never experience abuse of any kind.
 We have a responsibility to promote the welfare of all children and young people and to keep them safe.
 We are committed to practice in a way that protects them.